rizangg/RZGX-Rover-Controller/docs/HARDWARE_WIRING.md

 - GPS and ELRS should be powered according to their rated input voltage.
 - DJI O3/O4 should use its own correct supply.
 - A large electrolytic capacitor near the ESP32 5V/GND rail helped reduce reset behavior during servo/throttle movement in testing.

+## DJI O3/O4 Power And Cooling Notes

+Prototype air-unit power setup:

+- DJI O4/O3 and the cooling fan are powered from a separate 4S LiPo through a 12V BEC.
+- The cooling fan used in the prototype is a 3010 fan rated around 12V and approximately 12,500 RPM.

+O4 Pro cooling setup:

+- DJI O4 Pro has a metal case with passive heatsinking.
+- The prototype used a top-mounted fan blowing downward onto the O4 Pro case.

+O3 cooling setup:

+- DJI O3 thermal behavior is different from O4 Pro and needs more aggressive cooling in this prototype.
+- The prototype O3 top cover was replaced with an aftermarket/custom heatsink top cover.
+- Thermal paste on the O3 was replaced with Arctic MX-7.
+- Fan direction was changed to side-blow airflow, pushing air through the heatsink fins and O3 ventilation gaps instead of only blowing from the top.

+Possible O3 alternative:

+- If the original O3 enclosure is still used without a heatsink top cover, consider a stronger 3010 fan.
+- Some 3010 fans reach around 25,000 RPM at 8.4V, such as from a fully charged 2S pack.
+- Side-blow airflow may be more effective than top-blow airflow for the original O3 enclosure because air can move through the side vents and across the case openings.

+Important:

+- Always verify air-unit input voltage against DJI specifications and the exact BEC used.
+- Keep the air unit, fan, BEC, and high-current wiring away from GPS when possible.
+- Thermal performance can strongly affect field reliability, especially on DJI O3.

 ## GPS Placement Notes